YashK-24/Accenture-Social-Buzz-Analysis-Using-Excel/README.md

 ![alt text](Images/accenturelogo.JPG)

-This project is part of Accenture's virtual job simulation
+This project is part of Accenture's virtual job simulation on Forage.

 # Table of Contents
 1. [Introduction](#introduction)